great-expectations/great_expectations/docs_rtd/contributing/testing.rst

 1. `Select or create a Cloud Platform project.`_
 2. `Setup Authentication.`_
+3. `In your project, create a bigquery dataset named "test_ci"`_ and `set the dataset default table expiration to .1 days`_

 .. _Select or create a Cloud Platform project.: https://console.cloud.google.com/project
 .. _Setup Authentication.: https://googleapis.dev/python/google-api-core/latest/auth.html
+.. _`In your project, create a bigquery dataset named "test_ci"`: https://cloud.google.com/bigquery/docs/datasets
+.. _`set the dataset default table expiration to .1 days`: https://cloud.google.com/bigquery/docs/updating-datasets#table-expiration

 After setting up authentication, you can run with your project using the environment variable `GE_TEST_BIGQUERY_PROJECT`, e.g.